Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 Once logs are collected, it's important to have a centralized place for logging and analysis.
 Once data has been collected and analyzed, it's possible to triage and remediate anomalies.
 Analysis for security, performance benchmarks, and anomalies are then available for triage and alerting.
 This is often in terms of an automated ticket generation process for remediation or service restoration.

+#### Cost Management & Monitoring
+Azure provides tools such as Azure Cost management and BIlling that enable organizations to monitor, analyze and optimize AVS costs by providing a window into resource usage, cost allocation, and budget management.

 ## Operational Procedures